gasolin/cosbot/README.md

   * Plugin callbacks are extremely flexible, you can control in-page elements, execute local command, fetch remote data, trigger remote actions...
   * can extend bot functionality by import addons

-## How to Install
+## How to use

-### Method 1
+### Try online

 If you just want to try how the bot looks like, Check [Online Demo](https://gasolin.github.io/saihubot/)

+### Try on github

+Fork the project, edit index.html with github editor, save it and see the result on https://[yourname].github.io/saihubot

-### Method 2
+### Modify locally

-If you want to modify it locally, clone the project, then drag index.html to your browser, now you have a working bot!
+Clone the project, then drag index.html to your browser, now you have a working bot!

-### Method 3
+### Embed in your web site

-If you want embed bot into your web site, clone the project then include the `saihubot.js` in your html file with 2 extra tags:
+Clone the project then include the `saihubot.js` in your html file with 2 extra tags:

 ```html
 <div id="history"></div>